5 steps to create a website, main features of Tilda, useful links, and more

 Open the Block Library and build the website based on the prototype you’ve created.
 Don’t edit the content in Tilda; what is more important is to create the design.
 If you don’t have the right images, use high-quality samples that are similar; you can replace them once the website is ready.

-Video on Tilda Basics: see what the editing process feels like on Tilda
+Video on Tilda Basics: See what the editing process feels like on Tilda

 Navigation